 Welcome to the DIY part of Kylie.T.
 Interiors.
 Here you’ll learn how to jazz up your walls with a chic chevron striped pattern.
 Make it as bold or as subtle as you like.

-This wall is in the entrance of my house.
+This wall is at the entrance of my house.
 It runs right across the top of the staircase.
-I wanted to incorporate it into the entry decoration but wanted it to stay in the back ground of the over all picture.
-I wanted the existing lower floor entry decor to maintain centre stage.
-With this in mind I opted for a subtle color that worked with the existing color of the wall.
-My intended contrast in this project was to be in the texture of the paint more so than the color so I went for a metallic paint.
-To start with I painted a couple of stripes of my favourite Martha Stewart metallic paint, Antique Gold (I love the stuff) but felt it was too bold Arrrhhh not what I was expecting.
+I wanted to incorporate it into the entry decoration but wanted it to stay in the background of the overall picture.
+I wanted the existing lower floor entry decor to maintain center stage.
+With this in mind, I opted for a subtle color that worked with the existing color of the wall.
+My intended contrast in this project was to be in the texture of the paint more so than the color so I went with a metallic paint.
+To start with I painted a couple of stripes of my favorite Martha Stewart metallic paint, Antique Gold (I love the stuff) but felt it was too bold Arrrhhh not what I was expecting.
 Plan B – I mixed the metallic with a high gloss finish of the existing paint color and the effect was EXACTLY what I had in mind.
 Phew!
 Now I really love the results!!!
 Read on if you want to try this yourself.

 1 – Drop Sheet

 2 – Paint

 6 – “Frog tape” or painters tape that doesn’t peel away paint when removed (from all hardware stores in the paint section)

 8 – Short ruler

 10 – Small cutting mat (I used a plastic scraper – perfect size)